Detox and Acute Treatment Services

 Prescription painkillers are another type of opiate drug that causes physical dependency and addiction, similar to heroin.
 There are numerous types of prescription pain killers that a person can become addicted to and experience withdrawal symptoms.
 They include Vicodin, Oxycodone, Fentanyl, Norco, morphine, Dilaudid, and others.
 Depending on the strength and type of prescription painkiller, as well as for how long someone has been abusing it, it will indicate the severity of withdrawal symptoms.

 The severity of withdrawal symptoms varies depending on how much and for how long a person has been abusing a substance.
 Evoke Wellness Massachutes Medical Detox services provide safe and effective medications that minimize and reverse physical discomfort and stabilize a person’s mental and emotional health.
-Our medical detox center is overseen by medical practitioners who specialize in drug and alcohol detoxification.
+Our medical detox and acute treatment services center is overseen by medical practitioners who specialize in drug and alcohol detoxification.
 All of our clients are routinely assessed by medical doctors, psychiatrists, and substance abuse experts while they are in detox.